0x01DA/writeups/sunshine2023/array_of_sunshine/README.md

 ![printf got](img7.png)

-We can overwrite the printf@got.plt with any address in the memory.
+We can overwrite the printf@got.plt(index offset -12) with any address in the memory.
 The next time printf is executed, the programm will jump to our address instead.
 So we were looking for some useful functions and found the function "win":